 Lincoln announced in March 2018 that its subsidiary, Lincoln Gold US Corp. ("Lincoln US"), terminated the option it granted to Ausgold Resources Pty.
 Ltd. ("Ausgold") on May 9, 2017 on Lincoln US' Oro Cruz property as a consequence of Ausgold not satisfying its obligations under the option agreement.
-Lincoln retains the property in good standing.
-Lincoln retains the property in good standing and announced on May 11, 2018 that it had reacquired the Hercules claims by signing a Purchase Option Agreement with ADGIS, the owner of the claims in Imperial Country, California ("JV Option").
+Lincoln retains the property in good standing and announced on May 11, 2018 that it had re-acquired the Hercules claims by signing a Purchase Option Agreement with ADGIS, the owner of the claims in Imperial Country, California ("JV Option").

-On May 1, 2018, the Company entered into a Purchase Option Letter agreement to re-acquire a 100% interest in the Hercules claims from ADGIS, Inc. ("ADGIS") (this agreement replaces the original agreement from February

-2010).
-The Company must make scheduled payments to ADGIS totaling US\$500,000 over five years and royalty payments as follows:
+On May 1, 2018, the Company entered into a Purchase Option Letter agreement to re-acquire a 100% interest in the Hercules claims from ADGIS, Inc. ("ADGIS") (this agreement replaces the original agreement from February 2010).
+The Company must make scheduled payments to ADGIS totaling US\$500,000 over five years.